gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Why use templates?

 Follow the how-to templates (models) listed here when contributing to Gatsby docs to ensure that the docs accomplish their purpose.
-If you have a good reason to deviate from the following template structures, mention those reasons in the PR so others can give proper feedback.
+If you have a good reason to deviate from the following template structures, mention those reasons in an issue so others can give proper feedback on your idea.